thisismyrobot/chrome-decrypt.ps1/README.md

 ## I have to say it...

-This is for educational purposes only, please don't misuse this.
+This is for educational purposes only, please don't misuse this script.